ClickCeaseChile Wildlife Safari Guide - Natural World Safaris

 With an exceptional variety in geography and climate, few animal species are found throughout the full length of the Chile.

 In the altiplano you can find llamas, vicunas and alpacas as well as the more commonly spotted guanaco.
 Guanacos are found in the arid north as well as in southern Patagonia, as are ñandúes, an emu-like land bird, and various species of flamingo.
-The elusive spotted puma makes his home in the Andes, and although the cat itself is rarely seen, leftovers of its kills are more common.
+The elusive spotted puma makes his home in the Andes, and although the cat itself is rarely seen - although much more so these days with our expert puma trips - leftovers of its kills are more common.
 The Andean condor can often be seen soaring high above snow-capped peaks and as the largest flying bird seeing them in action is a truly magnificent spectacle.
 The southern Patagonia forests also provide habitat for the elusive pudú, the smallest deer in the world, and the huemul a larger deer species.

 The vast Chilean coastline carries an abundance of wildlife, due to the Humboldt Current, dragging cold nutrient-rich waters northwards along the coast.
 Rockhopper, Macaroni, Magellanic and Humboldt penguins are inhabitants of Chilean waters, elephant seals and South American fur seals also frequent the same shores and waters.